earthreader/libearth/docs/index.rst

 libearth
 ========

-Libearth is the share dcommon library for various `Earth Reader`_ apps.
+Libearth is the shared common library for various `Earth Reader`_ apps.
 Earth Reader try to support many platforms as possible (e.g. web_, mobile apps, desktop apps), so there must be a large part of common concepts and implementations they share like subscription lists, synchronization